Thursday, July 24, 2014

 August 29, 2014.

-“Cantinflas” is a charming biopic about the life and movies of the great Mexican comedian Mario Moreno “Cantinflas.”
-This film is opening first in the US and then in Mexico, following the formula of last year’s box office hit “Instructions Not Included.”
+"Cantinflas" is a charming biopic about the life and movies of the great Mexican comedian Mario Moreno, "Cantinflas."
+This film is opening first in the US and then in Mexico, following the formula used by last year's box-office hit "Instructions Not Included."
 The problem with this wonderful film is its marketing.
-The company focuses on the “Latino market” leaving out a large group of the community.
+The company focuses on the "Latino market," excluding a large segment of the community.
 A good number of people know about the movies Cantinflas made in Mexico and in Hollywood.

-Also, they are forgetting about the foreign filmgoers - people that love movies about history, and people who like stories about the life of the movie stars.
+Also, they are forgetting about the foreign filmgoers - people who love movies about history, and people who like stories about the lives of movie stars.

-In any case, this film has a lot of potentials and deserves a lot more of what the biopic of “Cesar Chavez” made at the box office earlier this year.
+In any case, this film has a lot of potential and deserves far more than the biopic "Cesar Chavez" made at the box office earlier this year.

-Let’s see if “Cantinflas” can break those cultural barriers as the real Mario Moreno did when he won the Golden Globe for best Actor Comedy/Musical for the best picture Oscar® winner “Around the World in 80 Days.”
+Let's see if "Cantinflas" can break those cultural barriers, as the real Mario Moreno did when he won the Golden Globe for Best Actor in a Comedy/Musical for the Best Picture Oscar® winner "Around the World in 80 Days."

 2. The Crossing